aclu-national/la_misconduct_clustering_classification/README.md

 3. Fit a Uniform Manifold Approximation and Projection (UMAP) model with 15 nearest neighbors, a minimum distance of 0.1, 2 components, and a cosine metric on each of the three embeddings for dimensionality reduction.
 4. Hierarchical Density-Based Spatial Clustering of Applications with Noise (HBSCAN) model with a minimum cluster size of 20 and a euclidean distance metric on each of the dimensionally reduced embeddings to cluster the text.

-Here is an example of what the final clustering of a phrase may look like: cleaned_sentence | cluster | x | y |
+Here is an example of the final clustering for the cleaned allegation and allegation description pair "neglect duty": cleaned_sentence | cluster | x | y |
 --- | --- | ---| ---|
 |neglect duty|   13  |2.6262362003326416|1.1222500801086426 |

 **Note: A limitation of our cluster is that it only allows for single-label classification**

-Below is an image of the cluster utilizing the TF-IDF Tokenization:

 <img width="1329" alt="Screenshot 2024-07-22 at 5 40 15 PM" src="https://github.com/user-attachments/assets/6dcb5b81-796b-4da7-af6f-92b57cd91e30">